Clarinet: Acoustics

-The reed stays pressed against the mouthpiece until either the springiness of the reed forces it to open or a returning pressure wave 'bumps' into the reed and opens it.
-Each time the reed opens, a puff of air goes through the gap, after which the reed swings shut again.
+The reed stays pressed against the mouthpiece until either the springiness of the reed forces it to open or a returning pressure wave hits the reed and opens it.
+When the reed opens, a puff of air goes through the gap and the reed swings shut again.
 When played loudly, the reed can spend up to 50% of the time shut.
-The 'puff of air' or compression wave (at around 3% greater pressure than the surrounding air) travels down the cylindrical tube and escapes at the point where the tube opens out.
-This is either at the closest open hole or at the end of the tube (see diagram: image 1).
+The 'puff of air' or compression wave (at around 3% greater pressure than the surrounding air) travels down the cylindrical tube and escapes where the tube opens, either at an open hole or at the end of the tube (see diagram: image 1).